Tactile Modality Fusion for Vision-Language-Action Models: Experiments

 \subsubsection{Evaluation Metrics}

-To evaluate the performance of the methods listed above on our tasks, we compare task success rate (\%), percentage of direct insertions, average maximum force exerted (N) and average time to task completion across all rollouts (s).
+To evaluate the performance of the methods listed above on our tasks, we compare task success rate (\%), percentage of direct insertions/openings, average maximum force exerted (N) and average time to task completion across all rollouts (s).
 These metrics were selected to capture different aspects of manipulation performance.
-Success rate reflects overall task reliability, including both direct insertions and recovered insertions, while the percentage of direct insertions measures the model’s ability to achieve accurate alignment without resorting to recovery behaviours.
+Success rate reflects overall task reliability, including both direct and recovered behaviour, while the percentage of direct insertions/openings measures the model’s ability to achieve accurate alignment and grip without resorting to recovery behaviours.
 The average maximum force allows us to assess whether the policy accounts for contact dynamics during task execution.
 Finally, average task completion time reflects execution efficiency.
 We report mean values across trials to characterize overall expected performance.
 All deployed methods were trained to 80k steps.
-A task is deemed successful if the object in hand is fully inserted into the base.
-We distinguish direct insertions (first attempt) from recovered insertions (after adjustment).
+A task is deemed successful if the object in hand is fully inserted into the base or the drawer is fully opened.
+We distinguish direct insertions/opening (first attempt) from recovered insertions/openings (after adjustment).